progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If all your commit messages look like this, things will be a lot easier for you and the developers you work with.
 The Git project has well-formatted commit messages — I encourage you to run `git log -\-no-merges` there to see what a nicely formatted project-commit history looks like.-->

-Wenn Du Deine Commit Meldungen in dieser Weise formatierst, kannst Du dir und anderen eine Menge Ärger ersparen.
+Wenn Du Deine Commit Meldungen in dieser Weise formatierst, kannst Du Dir und anderen eine Menge Ärger ersparen.
 Das Git Projekt selbst hat wohl-formatierte Commit Meldungen.
 Wir empfehlen, einmal `git log --no-merges` in diesem Repository auszuführen, um einen Eindruck zu erhalten, wie eine gute Commit History eines Projektes aussehen kann.

 <!--In the following examples, and throughout most of this book, for the sake of brevity I don’t format messages nicely like this; instead, I use the `-m` option to `git commit`.
 Do as I say, not as I do.-->